 The UK’s absolute performance has improved since the Index was published last year.
 This is due to particular efforts in gradually narrowing the gender wage gap and increasing female labour force participation.
 But other OECD countries have also made progress, meaning that the UK has moved up by only one place to 18th position in the Women in Work Index.
 The UK is down from 14th in 2000 and 17th in 2007.

-The Nordic countries lead the Index, with Norway in pole position, followed by Sweden and Denmark.
-These three countries have consistently occupied the top 3 positions in 2000, 2007 and 2011.
-Finland was in fifth place in 2011, just behind New Zealand in fourth.
+The Nordic countries continue to lead the Index, with Norway still taking pole position, followed by Denmark and Sweden.
+These three countries have consistently occupied the top three positions in the index ever since 2000.

 The Netherlands and Ireland have made the biggest progress on the Index since last year, with both countries moving up five positions, due in large part to narrower gender wage gaps.